Guru-RF/MicroPico/README.md

 In https://github.com/Guru-RF/MicroPico/tree/main/src you can find the sourcecode and lot's of examples

+At https://circuitpython.org/board/rfguru_rp2040/ you can find the latest circuitpython firmware for the board !

 The source code of circuitpython and our board defination you can find here: [https://github.com/adafruit/circuitpython/tree/main/ports/raspberrypi/boards/rfguru_rp2040](https://github.com/adafruit/circuitpython/tree/main/ports/raspberrypi/boards/rfguru_rp2040)